 \subsection{Extending to general caterpillars}

-We extend the labeling scheme to general caterpillar $G$ to achieve differential value at least $n/2 -\Delta -2$.
-The main idea is to consider spine vertices with no legs as {\em pseudo-legs} of their neighbors, thus transforming $G$ into a caterpillar where all but one spine vertex has at least one leg or pseudo-leg.
-See Figure \ref{fig:gencatlabels}.
-Observe that the right-most spine vertex of $G$ has at least one leg as otherwise it is a leg of the spine vertex to its left.
+We extend the labeling scheme to general caterpillars to achieve differential value at least $n/2 -\Delta -2$.
+The main idea is to consider spine vertices with no legs as {\em pseudo-legs} of their neighbors, thus transforming a general caterpillar into a caterpillar where all but one spine vertex have at least one leg or pseudo-leg; see Fig.~\ref{fig:gencatlabels}.
+Observe that the rightmost spine vertex has at least one leg as otherwise it is a leg of the spine vertex to its left.

+\begin{theorem} Let $G$ be a caterpillar with $n$ vertices.
+There exists a labeling of $G$ with differential coloring value at least $\lceil \frac{n}{2} \rceil - \Delta -2$. \end{theorem} \begin{proof} Again, our labeling algorithm is comprising of two phases; the marking phase and the labeling phase.

 {\bf Marking}: Select a vertex $v_m$ for set $M$ as before.
-Then traverse the spine from left to right to determine which vertices are pseudo-legs.
+Then, traverse the spine from left to right to determine which vertices are pseudo-legs.
 Let $v$ be the current spine vertex and $v'$ be the spine vertex to the right of $v$.
-If $v \ne v_m$ and $v$ currently has no legs or pseudo-legs then first assign $v$ to be a pseudo-leg of $v'$ and move $v$ into the corresponding set as follows: if $v' \in L_s$ move $v$ into set $H_{\ell}$, if $v' \in H_s$ then move $v$ into set $L_{\ell}$, and if $v' \in M$ then keep $v$ in its current set.
+If $v \ne v_m$ and $v$ currently has no legs or pseudo-legs, then first assign $v$ to be a pseudo-leg of $v'$ and move $v$ into the corresponding set as follows: if $v' \in L_s$, then move $v$ into set $H_{\ell}$, if $v' \in H_s$, then move $v$ into set $L_{\ell}$, and if $v' \in M$, then keep $v$ in its current set.
 Observe that in the first case vertex $v$ moves from set $H_s$ into set $H_{\ell}$, and in the second it moves from set $L_s$ into set $L_{\ell}$.
-Thus the number of low and high values to be assigned both remain $ < n/2$ and balance condition in Equation \ref{eq:balance} is still satisfied.
+Thus, the number of low and high values to be assigned both remain $ < n/2$ and the balance condition in Equation~\ref{eq:balance} is still satisfied.

-Now let $v_m'$ be the right neighbor of $v_m$ on the spine.
-If $v_m'$ is currently a pseudo-leg reassign $v_m'$ to be a pseudo-leg of $v_m$, else if $v_m' \in L_{\ell}$ move $v_m'$ into $L_s$ and if $v_m' \in H_{\ell}$ move it into $H_s$.
-Note that the balance condition in Equation \ref{eq:balance} is maintained.
-However as we reassigned $v_m'$ to be a pseudo-leg of $v_m$ this may leave one vertex, namely the spine vertex to the right of $v_m'$ with no legs.
-Finally partition the {\em real} legs of $v_m$ into the sets $L_{M_{\ell}}, H_{M_{\ell}}$ as before.
+Now, let $v_m'$ be the right neighbor of $v_m$ on the spine.
+If $v_m'$ is currently a pseudo-leg, then reassign $v_m'$ to be a pseudo-leg of $v_m$, and if $v_m' \in L_{\ell}$, then move $v_m'$ into $L_s$ and if $v_m' \in H_{\ell}$, then move it into $H_s$.
+Note that the balance condition in Equation~\ref{eq:balance} is maintained.
+However, as we reassigned $v_m'$ to be a pseudo-leg of $v_m$, this may leave one vertex, namely the spine vertex to the right of $v_m'$ with no legs.
+Finally, partition the {\em real} legs of $v_m$ into sets $L_{M_{\ell}}$ and $H_{M_{\ell}}$ as before.